anarnold97/MTA-new/README.md

 ## Reporting a documentation bug

-To report an MTA documentation issue, submit a Jira issue on the [Windup project page]]{JiraWindupURL} with the *Component* field set to *Documentation*.
+To report an MTA documentation issue, submit a Jira issue on the [MTA project page](https://issues.redhat.com/projects/MTA/issues) with the *Component* field set to *Documentation*.

 ## Repository Structure